Welcome to the Avens!

-Her current focus is the power of space in the northern landscape and animal portraiture.
-Equally fascinated and haunted by the vastness of the prairies and the solitude and complexity of the forest, Bradshaw takes inspiration from Thoreau’s teachings to convey the landscape as a form of escape, a return to self and a means to spiritual growth.
-Similarly seduced by animal forms for their spiritual connections, Bradshaw is compelled to capture their spirit, beauty and strength through gaze and gesture.
+For the past 12 years, I have worked mainly with oil and encaustic, an ancient medium treasured for its luminosity, layering capabilities and ability to invoke memory and mystery.
+Expressive mark-making, colour, texture and light all play a powerful role in my art.
+My current focus is the power of space in the northern landscape and animal portraiture.
+Equally fascinated and haunted by the vastness of the prairies and the solitude of the forest, I strive to convey the landscape as a form of escape and a means to spiritual growth.
+Similarly seduced by animal forms for their emotional and symbolic connections, I am driven to capture their spirit, beauty and strength through gaze and gesture.